 No Play Zone is a protected area on the course that is forbidden to entry into and/or play from.
-Searching for and/or picking up a ball resting inside this zone is also prohibited.
-The mandatory relief must be taken.
+Therefore, any searching for and/or picking up a ball resting inside this zone is prohibited.
+So the mandatory relief must be taken.
 The relief is also compulsory if the no play zone interferes with golfer’s stance or area of intended swing when playing a ball outside the zone.

 No Play Zones are designated for environmental, historical or players’ safety reasons.
 They may be defined as:

 - Ground Under Repair (GUR) when, for example, a small area of rare plants is close to a fairway or putting green;